harriott/zenburn-emacs/README.md

 My fork of the excellent [zenburn-emacs](https://github.com/bbatsov/zenburn-emacs), created just so that I can tweak basic coloring `fringe` to be dimmer.

 ### how
-The original theme uses `zenburn-fg`, which I change to `zenburn-bg-1`, which gives less obtrusive fringe marks.
+The original theme uses `zenburn-fg`
 ```
     ...
 ;;;;; basic coloring